wroge/superbasic/README.md

 }

 where := superbasic.SQL(
-    "WHERE ?",
+    " WHERE ?",
     superbasic.SQL("?
 OR ?", or[0], or[1]),
 )

-query := superbasic.SQL(
+query := superbasic.Append(
-    "SELECT ?
-FROM presidents ?",
+    superbasic.SQL("SELECT ?
+FROM presidents", columns),
-    columns, // []superbasic.Expression gets translated to Join(", ", expr...)
     where,
 )